Your challenges

 No risk of clogging and scaling

-Due to its unique design there is no risk of clogging and (severe) scaling inside the ByoFlex®, enabling a robust and continuous use for substrates high in suspended and dissolved solids.
+Due to its unique design there is no risk of clogging and (severe) scaling inside ByoFlex®, enabling a robust and continuous use for substrates high in suspended and dissolved solids.

 Low OPEX costs